nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-devcontainer.md

 During the Image build, your package dependencies will be resolved and might require a correct CLID if required dependencies are restricted.

-NB: If you are not using the development environment; and your package depends on other restricted Nuxeo packages, you will need to pass NUXEO_CLID (format: NUXEO_CLID=XXXX—XXXX—) as an environment variable to build command.
+NB: If you are not using the development environment; and your package depends on other restricted Nuxeo packages, you will need to pass NUXEO_CLID (format: NUXEO_CLID=XXXX—XXXX—) as an environment variable to the build command.

 ```sheel
 [NUXEO_CLID=XXXX--XXXX--] mvn package
 ```

-### Shell: Start the Custom Application Image
+## Deploy your Custom Application Image

 The `docker-compose` generator creates a basic Docker Compose description file that starts your custom image and forward the container’s port 8080 to 8080 on localhost.
 You can update the `docker-compose` file to start a MongoDB, Elasticsearch, ...